Technology Hardware and Equipment

 - Samsung has prioritized climate change issues according to the degree of their importance and impact, devising a strategy to respond to them.
 Furthermore, they have invested in facilities to reduce GHG emissions “optimize its operation”.

-- Development of energy-efficient products, Participation in CDP Climate Change
+- Participation in CDP Climate Change

 - The company is committed to minimizing the impact of its operation on biodiversity.
 In particular, Samsung has consistently undertaken ecosystem protection activities, including the identification of endangered species near their worksites and protection of their habitats.

 - Samsung runs local programs to address a variety of social issues (related to education, healthcare, employment, and environment) by sharing their advanced technology and cooperating with stakeholders.

 - Partnership on AI, “Cobalt for Development” Project in DRC

 Samsung Electronics engages in sustainable activity.
 The company holds a large number of sustainability certificates and awards.
 Samsung is transparent in declaring their sustainability targets, initiatives, strategy and progress.
 The information published is supported by KPIs.
 In addition, Samsung is compliant with the UN Sustainable Development Goals.

 At the same time, several reports were published emphasizing Samsung’s underperformance in workforce management.
 In addition, there are some concerns regarding worker rights, occupational health and safety, and compensation.
 Even though Samsung addresses a few of these issues, the concerns still exist in many of its manufacturing facilities.